BEHAVIORAL SCIENCE APPLICATIONS LLC

 & Emergency Management

-As a governmental entity, the U.S. Department of Homeland security is large and complex, with more than 240,000 employees working across 22 different incorporated agencies.
+As a governmental entity, the U.S. Department of Homeland Security is large and complex, with 240,000 employees working across 22 incorporated agencies.
 The field of homeland security is also broad and multifaceted, focusing on a range of topics, including terrorism prevention, cybersecurity, human trafficking, disasters, and resilience.
-Just as all of the critical infrastructures vital to the United States are dependent on one specific sector--electricity, all homeland security agencies, and areas have one commonality-- people.
+Just as all of the critical infrastructures vital to the United States depend on one specific sector--electricity, all homeland security agencies, and areas have one commonality-- people.

-In both the public and private sectors, humans play a role in all aspects of security, including the functions of deterrence, detection, response, and recovery, for both administrators and recipients of security and emergency management procedures.
-For example, work in the behavioral sciences has direct implications for helping to prevent violence and terrorism, in the community, on campus, and in work settings, as well as for dealing with the effects of such incidents when they occur.
-Understanding the human response to complex emergencies, like CBRN situations, or cyber threats, is critical to managing all phases of the emergency management lifecycle.
+In both the public and private sectors, humans play a role in all aspects of security, including deterrence, detection, response, and recovery, for both administrators and recipients of security and emergency management procedures.
+For example, work in the behavioral sciences has direct implications for helping to prevent targeted violence and terrorism, in the community, on campus, and in work settings, as well as for dealing with the effects of such incidents when they occur.
+Understanding the human response to complex emergencies, like CBRNE situations, or cyber threats, is critical to managing all phases of the emergency management lifecycle.

 Behavioral Science Applications LLC (BSA) applies the methods and doctrines of the behavioral sciences to the problems of homeland and private security, business continuity, and emergency management.
-The ability to form accurate behavioral assumptions can give an organization's leaders a critical tactical and strategic advantage in managing a variety of operational risks.
-An understanding of crisis-related behavior can inform actions that organizations can take in order to achieve the desired outcome.
-In other cases, an understanding of human behavior can simply lead to a more complete explanation for why people react in certain ways in disasters, emergencies, and violent incidents.
+The ability to form accurate behavioral assumptions can give an organization's leaders a critical tactical and strategic advantage in managing operational risks.
+An understanding of crisis-related behavior can inform actions that organizations can take to achieve a desired outcome.
+In other cases, an understanding of human behavior can lead to a more complete explanation of why people react in certain ways in disasters, emergencies, and violent incidents.
 Failure to adequately address human behavior in crisis response can lead to plans and procedures that are inappropriate, ineffective, and potentially dangerous.

-BSA's multi-disciplinary team helps our clients with analyses and insights into human behavior to facilitate effective crisis-related plans, policies, procedures, and exercises.
+BSA's multi-disciplinary team of advisors helps clients with analyses and insights into human behavior to facilitate effective crisis-related plans, policies, procedures, and exercises.
 By applying a multidisciplinary social science approach to understanding the diversity and complexity of human behavior, BSA can help optimize your organization's preparedness, response, and recovery capabilities.

 The Homeland Security Human Factors Institute™

 The Homeland Security Human Factors Institute™ is dedicated to assisting professionals in security, emergency management, business continuity, and related disciplines in forming accurate behavioral assumptions about how people will most likely behave in a wide range of threat scenarios.
-This information can then be applied to the development of policies, plans, procedures, and exercises to ensure safe, effective, and defensible strategies and tactics in preparing for, responding to, and recovering from all manner of disasters, emergencies, and acts of violence.
+This information can then be applied to policies, plans, procedures, and exercises to ensure safe, effective, and defensible strategies and tactics in preparing for, responding to, and recovering from disasters, emergencies, and acts of violence.

-The Institute offers four online professional development opportunities each year; an eight-session program during the summer and winter, and a four-session program during the spring and fall.
-Participants can earn certificates in Homeland Security Human Factors by participating in the full programs or taking individual classes, live or on-demand.
-These dynamic programs provide a foundation of knowledge in disaster- and emergency-related behaviors, as well as address emerging trends and threats.
+The Institute offers professional development opportunities throughout the year to help maintain and mature behavioral threat assessment and management teams.
+Participants can earn certificates in Homeland Security Human Factors by participating in a series or by taking individual classes, live or on-demand.
+The dynamic online programs provide a foundation of knowledge in disaster and emergency-related behaviors, as well as addressing emerging trends and threats.

 The Center for Climate Change & Human Behavior™